Gaziantep railway station: Architecture

 Gaziantep station's "assertive", monumental colonnaded façade belongs to the second national architectural movement, which was in vogue at the time of its construction.
 The building's exterior is made of keymıh stone (hard limestone), while the interior features havara (soft limestone).
 The ceiling is made of glass, which was a new architectural technique in the 1950s.

 The building has two stories plus a basement.
 The main hall, on the ground floor, is 8 meters tall and covers both stories.
 In the hall are the passenger lounge, the ticket counter, a kitchen, a cold storage room and other storage areas, restrooms, a baggage claim office, a post office, and administrative offices.
 The train platforms are on the upper level, which is divided into two parts that are separated by the main entrance hall.
 One side was built with a telegraph office and other administrative offices; the other side was built with a post office, police station, restaurant, and restrooms.
 The building has two staircases, at the eastern and western ends.
 The western staircase only connects the ground and upper floors, while the eastern staircase connects the ground, upper, and basement levels.
-The basement was built with a boiler room, ash removal room, coal celler, workers' room, restrooms, and storage areas.
+The basement was built with a boiler room, ash removal room, coal cellar, workers' room, restrooms, and storage areas.